 You must read every label because sugar is often hidden in healthy food like salad dressing, tomato sauce, canned soup, dried fruit and more.
 I try to shop sugar-free and save my treats from when I’m away from home.
 That way I’m less likely to overindulge.
 Do this for one week to see how it changes the look of your shopping cart as well as how you feel.

 We all have a weak spot.
 Something that helps us come undone with our diet.
 The kind of food that we’re more likely to overindulge in.
 The section of the store that houses your problem food is your danger aisle.
 The first step to overcoming being unraveled by this food is to keep your shopping cart as far away from that aisle as possible.

 The great thing about supermarkets is that they have more than enough food.
 You don’t need to go down every aisle.
 And if you want your favorite food from time to time, buy it when you’re out.
 That way you can have it in small amounts where it is less likely to make you binge.

 Buy Yourself a Treat That Isn’t Food

 When you’re feeling deprived by what you’ve left out of your shopping cart, look for other ways to fulfill your needs.
 Buying candles, bath salts or fun magazines are good alternatives.
 Whatever it is, make sure to get something that allows you to feel like you are treating yourself.
-Taking care of yourself should never be about deprivation, but about treating yourself
+Taking care of yourself should never be about deprivation, but about treating yourself in healthier ways.